Rambln-AI/.github/profile/README.md

 ## 📁 Project Structure

-**ATTENTION:** This is just for the README atm.
-Will change accordingly as time goes on.
+**ATTENTION:** This is for demonstration purposes only.
+Actual project structure may (most definitely) differ.
 ```
 ai-pm-assistant/
 ├── backend/